PalMachulla/Publo/NODE_DOCUMENTATION.md

 ### 6. Context Node (Special) 💬

 **Purpose**: Central hub for your story prompt and canvas interactions.

+> **Agent Vision**: The Context Node serves as the **central agent orchestrator**.
+It coordinates all specialized node agents, synthesizes their outputs into coherent narratives, delegates tasks, maintains consistency, and learns from interactions to better serve your creative vision.

 **Characteristics**:
 - Automatically present on every canvas